 “The timing of sleep and wakefulness is controlled by two areas in the brain.
 One is highly sensitive to light and drives wakefulness, while the other, called the pineal gland, secretes the sleep hormone melatonin when the light dims in the evening,” Dr. Cooper says.

 Device screens produce blue light, Dr. Cooper says, which is the part of the light spectrum most active in our sleep cycle.
 Stimulation of this part of the brain suppresses production of melatonin, making it difficult for many people to “turn off” their brains and fall asleep.

-The light from our screens can delay our transition to sleep, even if we are engaged in some soothing activity online.
-But it’s more likely that our evening texting, TV shows, or video games are stimulating in themselves, keeping the brain busy and wound up, and even causing adrenalin rushes instead of lullabies.
+“The light from our screens can delay our transition to sleep, even if we are engaged in some soothing activity online,” Dr. Cooper says.
+“But it’s more likely that our evening texting, television shows, or video games are stimulating in themselves, keeping the brain busy and wound up, and even causing adrenaline rushes instead of calm.”